Mikel Arteta: William Saliba deal further proof Arsenal stars see success coming

 “I was not focused on clubs from outside, just here.
 I want to stay here and I am focused on my club.”

-After starting their Champions League campaign with a victory over Athletic Bilbao, Arsenal take on Greek champions Olympiacos at the Emirates Stadium on Tuesday.
+After starting their Champions League campaign with a victory over Athletic Bilbao, Arsenal take on Greek champions Olympiacos at the Emirates Stadium.

 It will be their first home Champions League tie since the semi-final defeat by eventual winners Paris St Germain in April.